Menu

 Vaccines Are Not Just for Kids

-When most people think about vaccinations, they think about childhood immunizations.
-But the reality is that adults need vaccines throughout their lives.
-Immunity from some childhood vaccines wanes over time, new vaccines have been developed for diseases that primarily affect older adults, and some adults never received certain vaccines in childhood.
+When most people picture vaccinations, they picture childhood immunizations — the shots recorded in a school folder decades ago.
+But protection is not a one-time event.
+Adults need vaccines throughout their lives for several reasons: immunity from some childhood vaccines fades over time, entirely new vaccines have been developed for diseases that primarily affect older adults, and many adults simply never received certain vaccines when they were younger.

-Despite this, adult vaccination rates remain alarmingly low.
+Despite this, adult vaccination rates remain low.
 According to the Centers for Disease Control and Prevention (CDC), fewer than half of adults are up to date on recommended immunizations.
-At Zimmer Medical Group, we review your vaccination status at every annual physical to make sure you are protected.
+Because the schedule is updated regularly as new vaccines are approved and the evidence evolves, the most reliable way to know where you stand is to have your record reviewed by your physician against the current CDC adult immunization schedule.
+At Zimmer Medical Group, we review your vaccination status at every annual physical so nothing slips through the cracks.

 Shingles Vaccine (Shingrix): Age 50 and Older